ga-wdi-lessons/html-intro/02_html.md

 This is an example of an **encoding error**: different computers recording quotation marks or apostrophes as different sequences of 0s and 1s.

-Reglar straight quotes, `"`, are a standard character.
+Regular straight quotes, `"`, are a standard character.
 But curved quotes -- which Word uses -- are a special character (hence why I can't include them in these notes).
 To use them on a webpage, you'd write `&ldquo;` or `&rdquo;`.

 Special characters all have the same form: an ampersand, followed by an abbreviation, followed by a semicolon.